telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/install_with_docker.md

 As seen above, the default configuration distributed with the image is tied to certain values that may not be suitable for you tests.
 Specifically:

 * Configuration generation:
-    * Enable generation of configuration: CYGNUS_SKIP_CONF_CONFIGURATION.
+    * Enable generation of configuration: CYGNUS_SKIP_CONF_GENERATION.
 If enabled a confiration will be created for container, if disabled then your should provide a configuration.

 * Multiagent:
     * Enable multiagent cygnus: CYGNUS_MULTIAGENT environment variable.
 If enabled, each sink will have a different configuration file and will be executed by a different cygnus agent (java process).
 If disabled, all sinks are configured in the same agent configuration file and are executed by the same agent (java procss).